 * ENG 333 17th Century British Literature

 * ENG 303 Topics in World Literature

 * ENG 273 Introduction to Creative Writing

 Academic Areas & Scholarly Interests

-* 20th Century British Literature
+* 20th and 21st Century British Literature

 * Digital Humanities

 * 2005–2007: Riverside Community College, Adjunct English Instructor